mkretchman/Raindrops/README.md

 Pause for Score

+Press 'R' To Reset (Once the game is lost)

 Be sure not to pause the game more than two times or I will think you are cheating and you will be banished!
 You have been warned!